Dungeons & Dragons: Honor Among Thieves: Possible sequel

 In an interview with Polygon in April 2023 on the potential for a film sequel, Daley stated that "it was never our intention when we came on board this film to make a franchise".
 Goldstein commented that they would continue with the characters established in Honor Among Thieves if they returned to the D&D world—"the audience knows them, and you can jump into the plot more quickly.
 And obviously, we have great affection for both the actors and these roles that they play.
 But we'd want to introduce some new figures along the way".

 In July 2023, Paramount Pictures CEO Brian Robbins stated in an interview with Variety that a sequel could still happen, on the condition that it be produced on a smaller budget due to the disappointing box-office reception of the film.
+In July 2026, Jonathan Goldstein revealed that a sequel had been written but might not be made due to unspecified financial reasons.

 Spin-off television series

 In February 2022, a spin-off television series was announced to be in development.
 A part of a "multi-pronged approach" for television projects, the show is described as the "flagship" and "cornerstone" live-action series of the multiple projects in development; while the series is to "complement" the film side of the franchise.
 Drew Crevello was set to serve as executive producer and showrunner for the series, while Rawson Marshall Thurber wrote and was set to direct the pilot episode.
 Various networks and streaming companies bid on distribution rights.
 In January 2023, it was announced that Paramount+ gave the show a straight-to-series order that consists of eight episodes, with Entertainment One (eOne) and Paramount Pictures serving as the production companies.
 However, in May 2024, Paramount+ announced that they were no longer moving forward with the series.
 Deadline reported that the series will now be overseen "by Hasbro's in-house division Hasbro Entertainment following eOne's December 2023 sale to Lionsgate" with a new creative team and "will undergo a creative update before being taken out to other potential buyers".